At a glance: inspection methods for plastics and polymers

 - Netzsch TG 209 F1 Libra

-Using RAMAN and FT-IR spectroscopy, we characterise materials straightforwardly and quickly.
-Both methods provide a spectrum that characterises the specific vibration of a molecule, a "molecular fingerprint" so to speak.
+Using RAMAN and FTIR spectroscopy, we characterize materials straightforwardly and quickly.
+Both methods provide a spectrum that characterizes the specific vibration of a molecule, a "molecular fingerprint" so to speak.

 We can analyse the following for you: